toontownretro/documentation/docs/getting_started/setup_player.md

 ```
 Note the use of nmake instead of msbuild. msbuild is used to build code trees, while nmake is used to build model/asset trees.

 Optionally, rather than nmake install to build DMODELS, you can enter nmake opt-pal.
 This will use the egg-palettize program in PANDATOOL to place lots of individual textures onto a smaller number of larger textures called palettes, which improves rendering performance.
-This also applies to TTMODELS.
+This also applies to TTMODELS and PMODELS.

 ---

+## Optional Steps
+The following steps are only required if you plan on using Toontown or Pirates with the engine.

 #### Building OTP
 This tree contains code that is shared between Toontown and Pirates, such as the code for name tags.